Managing sick leave and return to work

 - the impact of the workplace adjustments could affect the work and health of others

-Help with managing return to work
+Help with managing sick leave and return to work

 ACAS has guidance on sick leave management, fitness for work and developing sick leave policy